eugenix-io/logx-aggregator-contracts/README.md

 ```
 12. **referralCode :** following parameter is not being used since we inject logX referral code into exchange proxy.
 For now this value can be null.
 13. **deadline :** deadline before the order expires.
 Deadline should be 0 for Market Orders - even if the user give a deadline for a market order by mistake, the proxy factory makes sure the deadline for market orders is set to 0.
+14. **msg.value :** if the collateralToken is _weth, then the msg.value should be equal to collateralAmount.
+If collateralToken is not _weth, then msg.value should be equal to 0.

 ### Order Management
 ```solidity